-It is recommended to configure the LAN 1 interface for connection to an enterprise network.
-This leaves the LAN 2 interface to the VoIP channels (see the Total Recall VR deployment guide [4] for more details) which is used to record VoIP calls and RTP, RoIP and AoIP streams.
+It is recommended to configure the LAN 1 interface for connection to the enterprise network.
+This leaves the LAN 2 interface to the IP recording channels (see the Total

+Recall VR deployment guide [4] for more details) which is used to record VoIP calls and RoIP and AoIP streams.